 - Install and maintain an anti-virus and antispyware program.
-Set the program to update automatically or check regularly for updates since new viruses are launched all the time. - Scan the hard drive for viruses, and back up your data regularly.

-- Do not buy protection software or services based on unexpected calls or messages that allege your device has malware.
+Set the program to update automatically since new viruses are launched all the time. - Scan the hard drive for viruses, and back up your data regularly. - Do not buy protection software or services based on unexpected calls or messages that allege your device has malware.
 They are probably scams. - Install and use a pop-up blocker.
 The program is often available for free, including within some internet browsers. - Delete suspicious emails and texts, even if they appear to be from a friend or trusted source.
-Do not click on links, open attachments or download anything from a suspicious message.
+Do not click on links, open attachments or download anything from a suspicious message. - Never allow a stranger remote access to your device.